-Please fill in the application form via the website and describe your background in a short biography or via your LinkedIn profile, as well as your motivation to take part in the course (±250 words).
-One of the considerations for your admission is that you have the opportunity to develop an innovation idea or project for your own organization and use it to actively apply and learn about the value of the various concepts, models and tools.
+Please fill in the application form via the website.
+One of the considerations for your admission is that you have the opportunity to develop an innovation idea or project for your own organization.
 Your application will be reviewed by the Programme Director Wietze van der Aa.
 If you have any questions, please contact Susan Nuijten, 020-525 6134 or email Executiveemail@example.com.

 “Your eyes are opened to learning creativity and innovation”